• Feed

 While every era of Star Trek brings something unique to the table, The Next Generation remains the franchise's philosophical and narrative zenith.
 Here is why Picard's voyage remains the definitive Trek experience.

-0 11 days ago
+0 3 months ago

 Eli Gatewood